EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 ### Gate oppression:

 when doing skill check you roll 3d6 and drop the lowest roll

+### Double Gate oppression:

+when doing skill check you roll 3d6 - 3

 ### Command token: